alichtman/fzf-notes/README.md

   ...
 ```

 Both absolute and tilde-prepended paths are valid.
+A trailing forward slash is also valid.